temporalio/documentation/docs/dev-guide/javalang/features.md

 }
 ```

-### How to send a Update from a Client in Java {#send-update-from-client}
+### How to send a Update from a Client {#send-update-from-client}

 To send a Update to a Workflow Execution from a Client, call the Update method, annotated with `@UpdateMethod` in the Workflow interface, from the Client code.

-In the following Client code example, we start the Workflow `getGreetings` and call the Update method `addGreeting` that is handled in the Workflow.
+In the following Client code example, start the Workflow `getGreetings` and call the Update method `addGreeting` that is handled in the Workflow.

 ```java
 WorkflowOptions workflowOptions =